nightori/cc.nightori.ru/README.md

 - Spring Security
 - Validation
 - Spring cache abstraction
+- Testing

 The data is stored in a MySQL database, so [JDBC Driver for MySQL](https://www.mysql.com/products/connector/) is used for connection.

 [Ehcache](https://www.ehcache.org/documentation/3.0/107.html) is used as a JCache provider.

+[H2](https://www.h2database.com/html/main.html) is used as an in-memory database for testing purposes.

 ## Running it yourself
 Use Gradle to run or build this, it's a regular Spring Boot application.
 You will also need to set the required env variables.